Signatures of a Tidally Induced Spiral Arm at the Anticenter of the Milky Way and a Kinematically Extended Anticenter Stream Using DESI DR2: Results

 The association of the $-V_R$ region and inflection line in $V_\phi - <V_\phi$($R$)$>$ is a characteristic trait of tidally induced spiral arms \citep[Figure 2;][see also \citealt{1973Kalnajs}]{2022Antoja}.
 Tidal interactions between the MW and Sgr-like galaxies produce spiral structure in disks \citep{2011Purcell, 2016gomez, Kawata2018, Khoperskov2022, 2022Carr}.
 The signature of these tidally-induced spiral arms is that the minimum (most negative) $V_R$ occurs near the peak of the arm overdensity \citep{2022Antoja, 2024Stelea}.
 At the same location, there is an inflection point in $V_\phi - <V_\phi$($R$)$>$.
 This is because the arm overdensity is corotating, so the center of the arm is moving at the local $V_\phi$ \citep{2022Antoja,2024Stelea,1973Kalnajs}.

 \cite{2022Antoja} models the interactions between MW-like and Sgr-like galaxies in the plane of the disk as an impulsive, weak interaction that gives velocity kicks in $V_R$ and $V_\phi$ that are slow compared to the rotation speed.
 This shows that the overdensity of a tidally induced spiral arm corresponds to a region of strong $-V_R$ and local $V_\phi$ inflection lines. \cite{2022Antoja} applies the velocity kicks in $V_R$ and $V_\phi$ and chooses arbitrary values of $\Delta V=10$ kpc and $D=20$ kpc, where $D$ is a scale parameter of the radius of the disk.

 Conceptually, in the plane of the disk, a satellite passing through or near the host's disk will give a velocity kick to the stars, causing their orbits to rotate with respect to each other.
 This leads to orbital crowding and the formation of a spiral arm pattern in the regions where the orbits are moving towards pericenter \citep{2022Antoja}.
 This demonstrates why we see the strong kinematic signatures in $V_R$ and $V_\phi - <V_\phi$($R$)$>$ aligned with the modeled spiral arms in \cite{2022Antoja} and as seen in the overdensity in Figure \ref{fig:XY_vr_vphi_vz}.
 Our maps of the kinematic signatures of the MRi region seen in Figure \ref{fig:XY_vr_vphi_vz} are consistent with the kinematics of the tidally induced spiral structure seen in \cite{2022Antoja} and \cite{2024Stelea}.
 In \cite{2024Stelea}, they find that, at $R\gtrsim$ 15 kpc, Sgr and the LMC are likely to be the dominant influence on outer disk structure, whereas secular processes can be more significant in the inner disk.
 If the spiral overdensity pattern rotates at different rates as a function of radius, which we expect for the nearly flat rotation curve in the MW, the spiral arms wind up with time.
 This makes the arms an observable kinematic signal for the initial pericenter passage time of the satellite interaction.
-We investigate this in Section \ref{sec:timing}.
+We investigate the orbital history of Sgr in Section \ref{sec:timing}.